elatov/elatov.github.io/_posts/2014-02-20-install-arch-linux-samsung-chromebook.md

     xbindkeys -mk

-and then clicking &#8220;Alt + down&#8221; and it will show you what those keys correspond to.
+and then clicking "Alt + down" and it will show you what those keys correspond to.
 After we have all the combinations, we can create the **xbindkeys** configuration.
 First create the initial configuration:

     xbindkeys -d > ~/.xbindkeysrc